-According to the application for Historic Landmark Designation, the property was constructed 1872.
-An addition was added to the structure in the 1950's.
-The property is being nominated to the Lawrence Register of Historic Places under local criteria six.
+According to the application for Historic Landmark Designation, the property was constructed in 1910.
+The property is being nominated to the Lawrence Register of Historic Places under local criteria one and six.
+Local criteria one is a properties character, interest, or value as part of the development, heritage or cultural characteristics of the community, county, state, or nation.
 Local criteria six is a building's embodiment of elements of design, detailing, materials, or craftsmanship that render it architecturally significant.
-1000 New York Street is a good example of a vernacular interpretation of a Gothic Revival religious building built in the City Building period as identified in Historic Resources of Lawrence, Douglas County, Kansas MPDF.
+900 New York Street is a good example of a Gothic Revival religious building built in the Quiet University Town 1900-1945 period as identified in Historic Resources of Lawrence, Douglas County, Kansas MPDF.

 The importance of this structure's visual and physical characteristics influences the environs definition process.
-The association with the German Methodist Episcopal Church does not appear to influence the environs definition process.
-The structure's architectural significance is important in the environs definition process because it is good example of a religious building and the vernacular interpretation of the Gothic Revival style of architecture.
-While the structure has been altered, it maintains a sufficient architectural integrity.
+The association with the development of African-American social patterns and cultural history is on-going influences the environs definition process because of the continual use of the structure as a landmark in the neighborhood.
+The structure's architectural significance is important in the environs definition process because it is good example of a religious building and the Gothic Revival style of architecture.
+The structure maintains a significant amount of architectural integrity.